 The Main Differences Between Mobile and Tiny Homes

-Some potential homeowners want to find different housing options than an apartment or a traditional home in the suburbs.
+Some potential homeowners want to find housing options different from apartments or traditional homes in the suburbs.
 It’s always a good idea to explore and see what types of real estate options are available, and some of the more popular options right now are tiny houses.
-Before investing in one of these options, it may be a good idea to consider the main differences between mobile and tiny homes to see which one is a better investment for your needs.
+Before investing in one of these options, it may be a good idea to consider the main differences between mobile and small homes to see which is a better investment for your needs.

 Size and Layout